rsdoiel/antenna/socal_north.md

 ---

-## Street Symphony’s festival hopes to hopes to bring joy and music to Skid Row – and they need volunteers
+## Street Symphony’s festival hopes to bring joy and music to Skid Row – and they need volunteers

 date: 2024-12-01, updated: 2024-12-01, from: The LAist